-Visiting the WHS
+Visiting the World Heritage Site

 Vysytya an TEB

 The Cornwall and West Devon Mining Landscape World Heritage Site welcomes all kinds of visitors.
-Whether you are researching your family history, hunting engineering heritage, riding your bike through the mineral tramways, are a member of the Diaspora coming to visit your homeland, or any other kind of visitor, we welcome you to our beautiful home.
+Whether you are researching your family history, hunting engineering heritage, riding your bike along the mineral tramways, are a member of the Diaspora coming to visit your homeland, or are any other kind of visitor, we welcome you to our beautiful home.

 Any visitor to the World Heritage Site should be aware this is a living landscape; communities live and work here and we would ask all visitors to be respectful and appreciative of this.
 The rich culture and communities are what makes Cornwall and Devon such special places to visit.
 You can find guidance on visiting the local areas via the Tourist Information Centres and also Visit Cornwall for guidance on where to stay and what to do when visiting Cornwall and Visit Devon when visiting Devon.

 Follow the links below to explore the Visit Cornwall and Visit Devon websites;